What42Pizza/I-Like-Vanilla/documentation.md

 <br>
 <br>

-## Settings:
+## Settings System:

 In the settings menu, users can define which base style they use, then override any settings they want to change.
-This requires some kinda complex and really tedious code (for example, style_vanilla.glsl is over 1400 lines long), but I think it's worth it.
+This requires some kinda complex and really tedious code (for example, style_vanilla.glsl is over 1300 lines long), but I think it's worth it.

 ### Basics: